American Sign Language (ASL), Sign Language

 This section of Info to Go includes information about signed languages and considerations for their use by individuals who are deaf or hard of hearing.

-Learning American Sign Language: Books, Media, Classes (Clerc Center)
+Learning American Sign Language: Books, Media, Classes

 This information, compiled by the Clerc Center, provides links to numerous resources for learning American Sign Language.